 Is this the start of a human flu pandemic?

-Although the influenza A (H1N1) virus can spread from person to person, and is causing outbreaks of flu in some countries, it is too early to say whether this particular virus will cause a global human pandemic.
-The World Health Organisation is closely monitoring the situation.
+Influenza A (H1N1) virus can spread from person to person, and causes flu outbreaks in some countries, although it has also been suggested that this particular virus will soon cause a global human pandemic.
+The World Health Organization is monitoring the situation.